Random Features for Kernel Approximation: A Survey on Algorithms, Theory, and Beyond: Introduction

 To overcome the poor scalability of kernel methods, kernel approximation is an effective technique by constructing an explicit mapping $\Psi: \mathbb{R}^d \rightarrow \mathbb{R}^s$ such that $k(\bm x, \bm y) \approx \Psi(\bm x)^{\!\top} \Psi(\bm y)$.
 By doing so, an efficient linear model can be well learned in the transformed space with $\mathcal{O}(ns^2)$ time and $\mathcal{O}(ns)$ memory while retaining the expressive power of nonlinear methods.
 A series of kernel approximation algorithms have been developed in the past years, including divide-and-conquer approaches \cite{hsieh2014divide,zhang2013divide,liu2020learning}, greedy basis selection techniques \cite{smola2000sparse} and Nystr\"{o}m methods \cite{williams2001using}.
 These methods provide a data dependent vector representation of the kernel.
 Random Fourier features (RFF) \cite{rahimi2007random}, on the other hand, is a typical data-independent technique to approximate the kernel function using an explicit feature mapping.
 This survey focuses on RFF and its variants for kernel approximation.
 RFF applies in particular to shift-invariant (also called ``stationary'') kernels that satisfy $k(\bm x, \bm x') = k(\bm x - \bm x')$.
 By virtue of the correspondence between a shift-invariant kernel and its Fourier spectral density, the kernel can be approximated by $k(\bm x, \bm x') \approx \langle \varphi(\bm x), \varphi(\bm x') \rangle$, where the explicit mapping $\varphi: \mathbb{R}^d \rightarrow \mathbb{R}^s$ is obtained by sampling from a distribution defined by the inverse Fourier transform of $k$.
-To scale kernel methods in the large sample case (e.g., $n \gg d$), the number of random features $s$ is often taken to be larger than the original sample dimension $d$ but much smaller than the sample size $n$ to achieve computational efficiency in practice.\footnote{ Random features model can be regarded as an over-parameterized model allowing for $s \gg n$, refer to Section~\ref{sec:DNNs} for details.}
+To scale kernel methods in the large sample case (e.g., $n \gg d$), the number of random features $s$ is often taken to be larger than the original sample dimension $d$ but much smaller than the sample size $n$ to achieve computational efficiency in practice.\footnote{ Random features model can be regarded as an over-parameterized model allowing for $s \gg n$, refer to Section~\ref{sec:DNNs} for details.} Accordingly, the random features model is a powerful tool for scaling up traditional kernel methods \cite{lopez2014randomized,sun2018but}, neural tangent kernel \cite{jacot2018neural,arora2019exact,zandieh2021scaling}, graph neural networks~\cite{du2019graph,zambon2020graph}, and attention in Transformers \cite{choromanski2021rethinking,peng2021random}.
+Interestingly, the random features model can be viewed as a class of two-layer neural networks with fixed weights in the first layer.
+This connection has important theoretical implications.
+It has been observed that deep neural networks (DNNs) exhibit certain intriguing phenomena such as the ability to fit random labels \cite{zhang2016understanding} and double descent \cite{belkin2019reconciling} in the \emph{over-parameterized} regime.
+Theoretical results \cite{arora2019exact,cao2019generalization,arora2019fine,ji2020polylogarithmic} for random features can be leveraged to explain these phenomena and provide an analysis of two-layer \emph{over-parameterized} neural networks.
+Partly due to its far-reaching repercussions, the seminal work by Rahimi and Recht on RFF~\cite{rahimi2007random} won the Test-of-Time Award in the \emph{Thirty-first Advances in Neural Information Processing Systems} (NeurIPS 2017).